 in New York City Explained

 The NYC Fair Workweek regulations apply to all fast-food workers and fast-casual chains with more than 30 locations worldwide.
-Maintaining compliance with the ordinance can be challenging, so you need a scheduling and workforce management tool you can depend on.
-To avoid fees, pay attention to these key points:
+Maintaining compliance with this predictive scheduling ordinance can be challenging and oftentimes creates operational and financial disruptions.
+To avoid non-compliance fees, you need a scheduling and workforce management tool you can depend on.

 At least 14 days

 A good faith estimate of weekly hours, days, and shift times